 Some specific wines I can recommend:

 (This is a pilot episode.
-Assuming the network picks up this series for its first season, it will be a ten-episode run.
-If you like it, let the network execs know!)
+Assuming the network picks up this series for its first season, it will be a ten-episode run.)